mithunkumarc/learning_java/examples/9. resource_annotation/ReadMe.md

+#### autowired cannot resolve dependencies of same type.

+#### autowired annotation can be replaced by resource annotation using name mentioned using @component("resource_name")

 /*

 	Both @Autowired (or @Inject) and @Resource work equally well.
 	But there is a conceptual difference or a difference in the meaning

     @Resource means get me a known resource by name.
     The name is extracted from the name of the annotated setter or field, or it is taken from the name-Parameter.